 14. The Women of Troy (Women of Troy)

 This book follows up on picking up where the other left off, rather than looking at Achilles and how difficult it was to live with Achilles.
-The story mainly focuses on Achilles’s son, Neoptolemus, which means new warrior.
+The story mainly focuses on Achilles’s son, Neoptolemus, a new warrior.
 In classical myth, he’s considered a worse incarnation of his father.
-He doesn’t have the same heroic values as his father, and he’s quite a complicated figure.
+He doesn’t have the same heroic values as his father and is quite a complicated figure.
 So you’re looking at how Neoptolemus tries to live up to the dead Achilles.

 Author: Pat Barker